 Develop your understandings of crime and how we structure our criminal justice system at Webster with our Certificate in Criminology and Criminal Justice program.
 You'll explore the issues that are currently of great interest to criminologists from professionals in the field.

 With an eye towards debating the relative merits and deficits of how the public, policy makers, researchers and media outlets present and attempt to resolve criminology issues, students will build a solid foundation of knowledge about criminology and the criminal justice system in the undergraduate criminology and criminal justice certificate program.

 The following apply to all minors:

-- A minor must be comprised of 18 credit hours taken at Webster University.
+- A minor must be composed of 18 credit hours taken at Webster University.

 - No course counted toward a major can also count toward a minor.